-Section 3-2.
-Members of the Town Meeting.
+Section 3-2 Members of the Town Meeting.

-Members of the Town Meeting shall be electors of the Town or property owners entitled to vote at Town Meetings as prescribed in the General Statutes, except in the case of a Town Meeting considering a recall referendum, when it shall be restricted to electors of the Town.
+Except as otherwise provided herein, mMembers of the Town Meeting shall be electors of the Town or property owners entitled to vote at Town Meetings as prescribed in the General Statutes, except in the case of a Town Meeting considering a recall referendum, when it shall be restricted to electors of the Town.
+Nonresident trustees holding title to property in Town in their capacity as a trustee shall not be entitled to vote at Town Meetings or referenda.

-Section 3-3.
-The Annual Town and Budget Meeting. [(13)(16)]
+Section 3-3 The Annual Town and Budget Meeting. [(13)(16)]

-The Board of Selectmen may, in January of each year, appoint an Annual Town and Budget Meeting Committee.
-The Committee shall consist of five electors, appointed for a two-year term.
-In the first year of implementation three members are appointed for a one-year term. [(17)]

-The Committee shall be responsible for planning the Annual Town and Budget Meeting.
-Emphasis should be on promotion, community involvement and elector attendance.
+The Board of SelectmenSelectpersons may, in January of each year, appoint an Annual Town and Budget Meeting Committee.
+The Committee shall consist of five electors, each appointed for a one-year term.
+In the first year of implementation three members are appointed for a one-year term. [(17)] The Committee shall be responsible for planning the Annual Town and Budget Meeting.
+Emphasis should be on promotion, community involvement, and elector attendance.

 The Annual Town and Budget Meeting shall be held on the first Monday of May each year.
-It shall receive a "State of the Town" address by the First Selectman and long- and short-term planning reports from selected boards.
-The First Selectman is charged with noticing the call of the meeting. [(17)]
+It shall receive a "State of the Town" address by the First SelectmanSelectperson and long- and short-term planning reports from selected boards.
+The First SelectmanSelectperson is charged with noticing the call of the meeting. [(17)]

 The Board of Finance shall present the final budget proposed for adoption.
-The Town Meeting shall review and comment on the material presented for the benefit and guidance of all elected officials, including the Board of Finance and Board of Selectmen and shall conduct and vote on any business that may be outlined in the call.
+The Town Meeting shall review and comment on the material presented for the benefit and guidance of all elected officials, including the Board of Finance and Board of SelectmenSelectpersons and shall conduct and vote on any business that may be outlined in the call.
 The procedure to be followed in preparation and adoption of the budget shall be as prescribed by law and Article X of this Charter.

-Section 3-4.
-Special Town Meetings.
+Section 3-4 Special Town Meetings.

-Special Town Meetings may be called from time to time by the Board of Selectmen and as required by this Charter.
+Special Town Meetings may be called from time to time by the Board of SelectmenSelectpersons and as required by this Charter.

-Section 3-5.
-Petitioned Town Meetings. [(15)(16)]
+Section 3-5 Petitioned Town Meetings. [(15)(16)]

-A Town Meeting shall be called by the Board of Selectmen, upon receipt of a petition, under the following circumstances:
+A Town Meeting shall be called by the Board of SelectmenSelectpersons, upon receipt of a petition, under the following circumstances:

-(a) For matters involving expenditures up to \$250,000, the petition shall be signed by 2% of the total number of electors as determined by the last completed registry of the Town as verified by the Town Clerk; or

-- (b) For matters involving expenditures of \$250,000 or more, the petition shall be signed by 5% of the total number of electors as determined by the last completed registry of the Town as verified by the Town Clerk; or - (c) For matters not involving expenditures, the petitions shall be signed by 2% of the total number of electors as determined by the last completed registry of the Town, as verified by the Town Clerk.
+- (a) For matters involving expenditures up to \$250,000, the petition shall be signed by 2% of the total number of electors as determined by the last completed registry of the Town as verified by the Town Clerk; or - (b) For matters involving expenditures of \$250,000 or more, the petition shall be signed by 75% of the total number of electors as determined by the last completed registry of the Town as verified by the Town Clerk; or - (c) For matters not involving expenditures, the petitions shall be signed by 2% of the total number of electors as determined by the last completed registry of the Town, as verified by the Town Clerk.

-The Town Clerk shall, prior to any action by the Board of Selectmen or Board of Finance, verify the petition.
-The Town Clerk shall then provide the Board of Selectmen and the Board of Finance with copies of the verified petition.
+The Town Clerk shall, prior to any action by the Board of SelectmenSelectpersons or Board of Finance, verify the petition.
+The Town Clerk shall then provide the Board of SelectmenSelectpersons and the Board of Finance with copies of the verified petition.